How to Plan and Budget for Property Taxes.

 It’s also important to understand that bond measures can be added to your property taxes during elections in California.
 This means that everyone, including people that don’t own homes decided how much home owners should be responsible for paying.
 Once measures are voted on the county treasurer handles the rest.

 We prefer a lower monthly payment to the bank and create our own “sinking fund” savings account to pay these bills.
-I’ll get into all of our sinking funds in another article later.
+Read more about how to create a sinking fund here.

 We essentially do the same thing that the bank does, we automatically move a set amount of money each month to a high yield savings account (HYSA).
 This money sits there and earns interest and then when property taxes are due we have the exact amount ready to go.